 By Shane Devine

 I have long been seeking a way out of the nihilism of materialism, one that is final and complete, without cheap recourse back to the metaphysical.
-And rather than release my prose writing about my experiences in life and the evolution of my ideas regarding this topic of nihilism – my struggles against it, after having my Catholicism shattered at an extremely early age and being dissatisfied with the atheistic scientism that the New Atheists offered my young mind as an antidote; then tracking through Kafka, Camus, Dostoevsky, Joyce, and other false ends; to finally discover Nietzsche as the true medicine and balm for my abysmal thoughts as a young man deprived of God and sterilized by science, ’till succumbing again to the empty promises of reactionary politics and ending up still dissatisfied with the false con of a religion that is online reactionary Christianity or Paganism – rather than releasing to the world my writing about this and my life events that went along with it, producing an autobiography of a life not yet lived and only useful to me, I decided instead to write poetry, to beautify the universe in-of-itself in the same way past poets beautified God and the gods.
+And rather than release my prose writing about my experiences in life and the evolution of my ideas regarding this topic of nihilism, sending out to the world an autobiography of a life not yet lived and only useful to me, I decided instead to write verse, in an attempt to beautify the universe in-of-itself in the same way past poets beautified God and the gods.

-The title comes from a series of violin sonatas based off the Catholic Rosary prayers by baroque composer Heinrich Ignaz Franz Biber.
-I must make it clear that it has everything to do with the music and almost nothing to do with the Catholic prayers, though the general plot they follow — the joys of youth, the sorrows of crucifixion, the glory of ascension – forms an analogy to my descent and ascent.
-I recommend listening to Alice Piérot’s performance of Biber’s Sonatas, for those interested.
+The title comes from a collection of violin sonatas based off the Catholic Rosary prayers by baroque composer Heinrich Ignaz Franz Biber.
+I must make it clear that it has everything to do with the music and almost nothing to do with the Catholic prayers, though the general plot they follow — the joys of youth, the sorrows of crucifixion, the glory of ascension — is analogous to my descent and ascent.
+I recommend Alice Piérot’s performance of Biber’s Sonatas, for those interested.

-In trying to create ennobling poetry about a mechanical, atheistic universe (which I did not quite believe to be the true picture of reality anymore anyway), I began to realize the innate impossibility of this task as my writing automatically drifted back towards the divine.
-The divine spark, however, was revealed to me – by letting my reading take me where it would, notably to Matthew Stewart, though there were many others –within the contours of the universe itself; not a Transcendent monotheism or polytheism, nor a chaotic pantheism, but a this-worldly divinity with a nonconscious, self-producing Order: the Natura Naturans in Spinoza’s Ethics and in Emerson’s essay “Nature” from his Second Series, or, an immanent deism, as I call it, arose in my poetry, summoned there as if by the muse and not by my willing or by a previously-held belief of mine, at least not one that I was aware consciously.
-I thus ensure the reader that these poems, despite being inundated by thoughts, nevertheless follow the proper process of “Negative capability” which Keats spoke of, where the poet allows himself to be led by Genius to mysterious truths rather than enslaving poetry to his own philosophy, they not being a vessel in which I shoehorned pre-established theories but the genuine living result of a long re-sculpturing of my faith.
+In trying to poetize in an ennobling way about a mechanical, atheistic universe (which I did not quite believe to be the true picture of reality anymore anyway), I began to realize the innate impossibility of this task as my writing automatically drifted back towards the divine.
+The divine spark, however, was revealed to me within the contours of the universe itself; not a Transcendent monotheism or polytheism, nor a chaotic pantheism, but a this-worldly divinity with a nonconscious, self-producing Order: the Natura Naturans in Spinoza’s Ethics and in Emerson’s essay “Nature” from his Second Series, or an immanent deism, as I call it, arose in my poetry, summoned there as if by the muse and not by any conscious willing on my part.
+I say this to ensure the reader that these poems, despite being inundated by thoughts and ideas, nevertheless follow the proper process of “Negative capability” where the poet allows himself to be led by Genius to mysterium beyond mere truth rather than forcing his poetry to become the slave to his own philosophy; they are not a vessel in which I shoehorned pre-established theories but the genuine outcome and living product of a long re-sculpturing of my faith.

 “Poets say science takes away from the beauty of the stars – mere globs of gas atoms.
 I too can see the stars on a desert night, and feel them.
 But do I see less or more?
 The vastness of the heavens stretches my imagination – stuck on this carousel my little eye can catch one-million -year-old light.
 A vast pattern – of which I am a part… What is the pattern, or the meaning, or the why?
 It does not do harm to the mystery to know a little about it.
 For far more marvelous is the truth than any artists of the past imagined it.
 Why do the poets of the present not speak of it?
 What men are poets who can speak of Jupiter if he were a man, but if he is an immense spinning sphere of methane and ammonia must be silent?” – Richard Feynman, The Feynman Lectures on Physics